zhufuyi/sponge_doc/en/components.md

 <br>

 #### 🔹Collecting Profiles via System Signal Notifications

+Click here to see an [example of the use](https://github.com/zhufuyi/sponge/blob/main/pkg/prof/README.md#sampling-profile-by-system-notification-signal) of the notification acquisition profile via system signals.

 When using the HTTP interface, the program continuously records profile-related information in the background, even though most of the time this information is not needed.
 It can be improved by collecting profiles only when necessary and automatically stopping the collection afterward.
 Services generated by sponge support listening to system signals to start and stop profile collection.
 By default, it uses the **SIGTRAP** (5) system signal (recommended to change to SIGUSR1 on Linux; Windows environments do not support SIGUSR1).
 You can send a signal to the service like this: